duderstadt-lab/mars-docs/examples/dynamic_fret.md

 Tag the single metadata record in the resulting Molecule Archive with AO and save it with the name AO_Archive.yama.

 ##### The DO Archive
+First, make sure to clear all entries from the ROI Manager using the Delete button with no ROI selected.
+This will ensure the new collection of DO ROIs are not added to the previous set of ROIs used for AO.
 To create the donor only (DO) Archive, follow the procedure in the section 'The FRET Archive' with the following changes:
 - **Peak Finder**: select the lower half of the screen, and select channel 1 in the dialog.
 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/PeakFinder_DO_Input.png' width='350'></div>